henry-oberholtzer/research-log/README.md

 9am - [Solved a problem from fCC's coding interview prep](https://github.com/henry-oberholtzer/algorithm-practice)

-9:30-11am - Spent some time trying to figure out some tkinter stuff with python solo, but now I'm gonna do [this tutorial](https://realpython.com/python-gui-tkinter/)
+9:30-11:30am - Spent some time trying to figure out some tkinter stuff with python solo, but now I'm gonna do [this tutorial](https://realpython.com/python-gui-tkinter/)

+11:30am to noon - Whiteboardings

+1:00pm to 3:00pm - following the flask tutorial